 A home fire occurs every 86 seconds in the United States, according to the National Fire Protection Association (NFPA).
 These fires result in thousands of deaths and injuries each year, along with billions of dollars in property damage.
 While the numbers are alarming, some of the harm caused by residential fires is avoidable.
-A strong home fire safety plan can improve your family's chances of escaping a fire safely and, in some cases, it may help you avoid one altogether.
-Learn three top ways to practice fire safety in the home from the experts at ServiceMaster Restore.
+A strong home fire safety plan can improve your policyholders’ chances of escaping a fire safely and, in some cases, it may help them avoid one altogether.
+Share these three important tips on fire safety with your policyholders to help spread awareness.

 The best way to stay safe from fires is to stop them from occurring in the first place.
 Start by implementing the fire-prevention measures below:

 Keep flammable materials away from heat sources.
 If you're using a portable space heater, keep it at least 3 feet away from flammable objects like furniture, blankets, electronics, and anything combustible.

 Don't leave flames or smoking materials unattended, including fireplaces, stovetops, candles and cigarettes.
 Avoid smoking indoors, and never smoke in bed.

 Fix or replace frayed electrical cords or wires.

 Have your furnace or home heating source periodically inspected and kept in good working order.

 Make sure everyone in the household understands the importance of home fire safety and observes fire-safe habits, including your kids.